davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 ## Maps on Disks

-So now we've reviewed a couple of map data structures we might want to use to implement our store.
-Can we use these to implement our key/value store?
-Are either of these data structures good choices?
+The logical next question is: can we use these to implement our key/value store?
+Are these data structures good choices?

-You certainly can use hash tables or binary trees as the data structure for an on-disk key/value store: at the lowest level, disks expose an array of bytes just like memory does, so anything you can store in memory you can ultimately store on a disk in the exact same way.
-The only major difference between memory and disk interfaces is that memory gets wiped when the system powers off, whereas data on a disk is *persistent*.
+You certainly *can* use hash tables or binary trees as the data structure for an on-disk key/value store: at the lowest level, disks expose an array of bytes just like memory does, so anything you can store in memory you can ultimately store on a disk in the exact same way.
+The only major difference between memory and disk interfaces is that memory gets wiped when the system powers off, whereas data on a disk is *persistent* across power cycles.

 So we can build a hash table or a binary tree on disk; but should we?
 People sometimes do, but it isn't so common.
 Despite the similarities between memory and disks, there's one big catch: they perform very differently!